turingschool/full-circle/README.md

 - handleAction: (Function) The function that will handle the selection of a row.
 When a row is selected the drop down menu will build an object { item: selectedObject } that can be used to change state.

+## Stylesheets

+> Everything is scss and Flexbox is the main layout tool used.
+Flexbox everywhere!

+Because I hate Bootstrap, I rolled all my own Stylesheets.
+Sorry if this kills you a little.

+Stylesheets are organized in folders and should be more or less easy to locate.
+For the most part styles in each folder should make sense why they are there.
+Other times it won't make sense.
+At the very least, fussy searching for a style class should be easy and the class should not be much of a mystery.

+Shared React Components have their own Mixin, found in the stylesheets/components folder.
+When you add a shared Component in React you will also need to @include the corresponding style in it's parent.

+I tried to make each .scss file as small as possible.
+I have also repeated styles when they could have been shared in a single file.
+This is mostly to reduce the chance of breaking styles elsewhere.
+When you change a style you should have a pretty good idea of what it's actually going to change, and not change for that matter.

+Because scss allows us to nest classes I have "scoped" each page to keep things from messing with other things.
+All admin classes are wrapped in .admin, reviewer in .reviewer, and student in .student.
+Seems a little redundant, but it makes you stress less about adding and changing styles.

 ## Testing